arvidn/libtorrent/docs/manual.rst

 on disk I/O errors, and if the torrent is also auto managed, it will be taken out of this state periodically.
 This mode can be used to avoid race conditions when adjusting priorities of pieces before allowing the torrent to start downloading.

+``file_priorities`` can be set to control the initial file priorities when adding a torrent.
+The semantics are the same as for ``torrent_handle::prioritize_files()``.

+``version`` is filled in by the constructor and should be left untouched.
+It is used for forward binary compatibility.

 remove_torrent()
 ----------------